T3: Alliance

-T3: Alliance (formerly known as T3: Kapatid, Sagot Kita! from 2011 to 2012 and T3: Reload from 2012 to 2014 T3: Enforced 2014 to 2015) is a news magazine and public service show on TV5.
-Hosted by the Tulfo Brothers: Ben, Raffy, & Erwin.
+T3: Alliance (formerly known as T3: Kapatid, Sagot Kita!, T3: Reload and T3: Enforced) is a Philippine television public service show broadcast by TV5.
+Hosted by Ben Tulfo, Raffy Tulfo, and Erwin Tulfo, it aired from September 5, 2011 to April 30, 2016.

 History

 This program airs every Weekdays at 5:30 p.m. to 6:00 p.m.
 (PST) before Aksyon except for TV5 (TV21) Cebu viewers which air Aksyon Bisaya and replays on Monday to Thursday between midnight.
 The show is on TV5 that simulcast also on radio thru Radyo5 92.3 News FM.

 Starting July 21, 2014, the program will be transfer to noontime timeslot from 12:30 to 1:00 pm after the noontime newscast Aksyon sa Tanghali anchored by Raffy Tulfo and his new newscaster partner Cherie Mercado.
 Raffy Tulfo was also a former anchor of the network's first noontime newscast Balitaang Tapat with his former news partner Amelyn Veloso (now with Solar News).
 The show also has a replay telecast on weekdays at 10:30 pm.

 On August 18, 2014, the program will be aired from 12:45 to 1:30 pm.
 The program stopped its radio simulcast on Radyo5 due to the radio program Relasyon during noontime.